magicmq/pyspigot-documentation/docs/pyspigot/pyspigot.md

 The major drawback of Jython is that it currently only supports Python 2.
 Work towards a Python 3 implementation is currently ongoing over at [Jython's GitHub repository](https://github.com/jython/jython).

 Regarding different avenues, other Python-Java interop projects support Python 3.
 One such example is [Py4J](https://www.py4j.org/), which is more akin to a "network bridge" between the Python and Java runtimes rather than a true Python implementation.
-Although it supports Python 3, Py4J would be incredibly difficult to implement as a scripting engine for Bukkit, as it relies heavily on time-consuming I/O operations and Callbacks, which would make the Minecraft server quite unstable.
+Although it supports Python 3, Py4J would be incredibly difficult to implement as a scripting engine for the Bukkit/BungeeCord/Velocity environment, as it relies heavily on time-consuming I/O operations and Callbacks, which would make the Minecraft server quite unstable.
 Additionally, Py4J would require a CPython installation (regular Python) on the same machine, a rather difficult requirement to fulfill when working within a containerized Minecraft instance (such as Pterodactyl, shared hosting providers, etc.).

 When I began this project, I looked at using several libraries, Py4J included.
 I came to the conclusion that, although Jython only supports Python 2, it has several key advantages over other libraries in this specific use case, including: